twhume/donkeyutil/README.md

 # donkeyutil
 Utilities written to help training a Donkey (see diyrobocars.com).
 These are pretty rough and ready.

+# Scripts for Donkey 2.5.8

+These might work with other Donkey versions, but all my testing is with Donkey 2.5.8

+`process_tub.py

+usage: process_tub.py [-h] [--crop CROP] [--blank BLANK] [--flip_h]
+                      [--noise NOISE]
+                      tub_in tub_out

+Performs operations on a tub: cropping (to x1,y1,x2,y2 argument), blanking (same arguments), flipping horizontally (and updating steering record) and adding noise (where the argument is %age of noise to add - e.g. 0.001)

+`make-tubs.sh

+Helper script which does a few common manipulations using the process_tub.py.
+I use this to quickly make a ton of new training data from a cleaned tub.

+`plot_tub.py
+`tub_empty_rows.py

+Ignore these for now, WIP.

 # Scripts for Donkey v1 (probably obsolete now)
 All the scripts in the v1 subdirectory help extract good training data from sessions, so are all for v1 Donkey